AmziLS/AmziProlog/Setup and getting started.md

 # Getting started with Amzi!
 Prolog

+A lot of care was taken to get you started as quickly and as simply as possible.
+The instructions have more detail to ensure you have the necessary information for trouble shooting, but are not complex.

 ## Amzi!
 Prolog Binary Distribution

 Binary Distributions of Amzi!
 Prolog are available under [Releases](https://github.com/AmziLS/AmziProlog/releases) and can be found, as usual on